ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

-[Brave New World](/)’s author Aldous Huxley has said that it is the function of propaganda is to enable people to do in cold blood things that they could otherwise do only in the heat of passion.
+[Brave New World](https://www.amazon.com/Brave-New-World-Vintage-Classics/dp/0099477467?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=0099477467)’s author Aldous Huxley has said that it is the function of propaganda is to enable people to do in cold blood things that they could otherwise do only in the heat of passion.
 Two-valued propaganda has precisely this effect.

 To an extent that we are referring to logic, two-valued orientations are OK.
-“One plus one equals two” is /true/, and every other answer is /false/.
+“One plus one equals two” is *true*, and every other answer is *false*.
 Trying to bring this reasoning where words are slippery and fail us is where two-valued orientations no longer apply.

 > Logic can lead to agreement only when, as in mathematics or the sciences, there are pre-existing, hard-and-fast agreements as to what words stand for.
 >